It’s likely the first thing you’ll notice when you walk into our house.

-Since I’ve retired, I’ve been mowing my neighbor’s lawn whenever I mow mine.
-They are a retired couple from the Philippines.
-They didn’t ask me to do it, but I know the husband is getting older and struggles to do it, so I just go knock it out, usually during a workday, while I’m doing mine.
+Since I retired, I’ve been mowing my neighbor’s lawn.
+He’s a retired airline pilot from the Philippines and his wife works at the company I just left.
+They didn’t ask me to mow, but I know the husband is getting older so I just go knock it out when I mow mine.

-One day she asked us if we wanted a TV.
-She said they just got a new one and were getting rid of their old one.
-We said sure.
+One day she randomly asked if we wanted a TV.
+They just got a new one and were getting rid of the old one.

-It turns out their “old” TV was probably a 1 or 2 year old 55″ Samsung LED TV.
+It turns out their “old” TV was a relatively new 55″ Samsung LED TV.
 It’s fantastic!

-So our other TV got migrated upstairs and we now have another new-to-us free TV in our living room.
+So our sister-in-law’s TV got migrated upstairs and we now have another free TV in our living room.

 Thoughts From Others:

-How We Avoid Cable and Watch Free TV Online – from J.D.
+How We Watch TV Without Cable – from J.D.
 Roth at getrichslowly.com

 How We Avoid Cable and Watch Free TV Online – from Liz at frugalwoods.com